ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 "urn:ietf:params:ppm:dap:error:unrecognizedMessage".

 This document uses the verbs "abort" and "alert with `[some error message]`" to describe how protocol participants react to various error conditions.
+This implies HTTP status code 400 Bad Request unless explicitly specified otherwise.

 # Protocol Definition